Lonzo Ball: Chicago Bulls (2021–2025)

 Ahead of the 2022–23 season, Ball underwent arthroscopic debridement, a surgical treatment that extracts any loose material that may be in the knee joint and can smooth the surfaces inside the knee.
 On February 21, 2023, the Bulls announced that he would be out for the remainder of the season due to recurring discomfort during participation in basketball activities.
 Ball did not appear at all in that season.
 He underwent a cartilage transplant in his left knee on March 16, 2023.
 In June 2023, Bulls vice president Arturas Karnisovas said that the team does not expect him to be able to play in the 2023–24 season.
 In December, Chicago head coach Billy Donovan said that Ball was expected to start running in January 2024.
 In May 2024, Ball revealed that he also received a meniscus transplant for his knee.

 In July 2024, Ball was cleared to participate in full-contact five-on-five scrimmages.
 In August, he began participating in scrimmages and experienced no setbacks.
 On October 16, Ball played for the first time since January 14, 2022, in a preseason game against the Minnesota Timberwolves.
 On October 23, Ball made his regular season return in the Bulls' season-opening game, putting up five points, two rebounds, and four assists in 14 minutes played in a 123–111 loss to the New Orleans Pelicans.
 On January 12, 2025, he made his first start in nearly three years scoring 15 points and three assists in a 124–119 loss to the Sacramento Kings.
 Two weeks later, on January 27, he put up a season-high 18 points in a 129–121 win over the Denver Nuggets.

-On February 5, 2025, Ball and the Bulls agreed to a two-year, $20 million contract extension.
+On February 5, Ball and the Bulls agreed to a two-year, $20 million contract extension.
+He made 35 total appearances (including 14 starts) for Chicago, averaging 7.6 points, 3.4 rebounds, and 3.3 assists.

-Cleveland Cavaliers (2025–present)
+Cleveland Cavaliers (2025–2026)

 On July 6, 2025, Ball was traded to the Cleveland Cavaliers in exchange for Isaac Okoro.
+He made 35 appearances (including three starts) for the Cavaliers during the 2025–26 season, recording averages of 4.6 points, 4.0 rebounds, and 3.9 assists.

+On February 5, 2026, Ball was traded to the Utah Jazz but was waived the same day.